inossidabile/grunt-testem-mincer/README.md

   }
 ```

-In the example given we pass coffee files straight into the `src` and there's no mistake in that. `grunt-contrib-testem` will chew it for you :godmode:.
+In the example given we pass coffee files straight into the `src` and there's no mistake in that. `grunt-testem-mincer` will chew it for you :godmode:.

 There are two modes that you can run tests at:
   * `grunt testem:ci:<environment>` command-line CI mode